leanhtu-AI/Sentiment-Analysis/README.md

 ## 📈About Model
 ### 🤝Pre-trained Model And Fine-tuning
- - We using [PhoBERT-base](https://huggingface.co/vinai/phobert-base) model, which was created by [VinAI](https://github.com/VinAIResearch) for out problem and the inspire of fine-tuning by [Quan Dang](https://github.com/ds4v/absa-vlsp-2018).
+ - We using [PhoBERT-base](https://huggingface.co/vinai/phobert-base) model, which was created by [VinAI](https://github.com/VinAIResearch) for our  problem and the inspire of fine-tuning by [Quan Dang](https://github.com/ds4v/absa-vlsp-2018).
  - You can read more details in this [paper](https://github.com/ds4v/absa-vlsp-2018/blob/main/Paper.pdf).
  - With our model, we use more slower learning rate and small weight decay of AdamW for more aspect and more data and it performance look better.